-The Truth About Coronavirus Disease In Humans And Pets
+The Truth About Coronavirus In Humans And Pets

-The World Health Organization (WHO) has declared the Coronavirus a public health emergency of international concern.
+The World Health Organization (WHO) has declared the novel coronavirus, also called COVID-19, a public health emergency of international concern.
 This is a rarely given designation from the WHO, and reason for the global population to take note.
-Coronavirus disease is a serious health hazard, able to pass between people and animals by way of tiny water droplets in the air we breathe.
+COVID-19 is a serious health hazard, able to pass between people by way of tiny water droplets in the air we breathe.

 The name “coronavirus” was first given to the disease when scientists discovered its shape under an electron microscope.
-The virus appears as a ring, circled by small “ornaments,” much like a coronet.
+The virus appears as a ring, circled by small “ornaments,” much like a coronet or crown.

 WHERE DID CORONAVIRUS DISEASE COME FROM?

-We still aren’t sure where the coronavirus originated, through it’s been linked to unsanitary conditions in the global wildlife trade, much of which originates from east China coast.
+We still aren’t sure where COVID-19 originated, though it’s been linked to unsanitary conditions in the global wildlife trade, much of which originates from the east coast of China.
 Only 27 of the first 41 people affected by the disease had visited the animal and fish market in Wuhan, the Lancet reports.

 HOW IS CORONAVIRUS DISEASE PASSED AROUND?

 More than 80,000 cases of COVID-19 have been documented in China since the outbreak began in December 2018.
 Containment of the disease has been imperative but easier said than done.
 In the last several weeks, the virus has traveled around the globe, infecting over 220,000 people and killing nearly 10,000 to date.